jackrosenthal/threelayout/README.rst

 ``3l`` - A better modifier based keyboard layout
 ================================================

-**Three Layout**, more commonly called ``3l``, is an `alternative keyboard layout`_ designed for efficently typing not only English, but also computer programs.  ``3l`` is modifier based, so many of the keys which would normally be accesed on the top row (with numbers on QWERTY) can be accessed on the main part of the keyboard.
+**Three Layout**, more commonly called ``3l``, is an `alternative keyboard layout`_ designed for efficiently typing both English text and computer programs. ``3l`` is modifier based, so many of the keys which would normallybe accessed on the top row (with numbers on QWERTY) can be accessed on the main part of the keyboard.

 .. _`alternative keyboard layout`: https://en.wikipedia.org/wiki/Keyboard_layout#Non-QWERTY-based_Latin-script_keyboard_layouts

-To give you an idea on how much this layout can improve your typing efficency, compare typing distance of George Orwell's *Nineteen Eighty-Four* to other common layouts:
+To give you an idea on how much this layout can improve your typing efficiency, compare typing distance of George Orwell's *Nineteen Eighty-Four* to other common layouts: